 As a kid, I could navigate from my home to my grandparents’ house blindfolded—that walk remains muscle memory for me.
 My grandparents’ place was really my second home, nearly as familiar to me as my own.
-Today, my 92-year-old grandma, Mary-Jane (she prefers Marty), still lives in that house.
+Today, my 92-year-old grandma, Maryjane (yes, that's how it's spelled, but she prefers Marty anyway), still lives in that house.
 She lives there alone, and although she has my parents and a few of my aunts and uncles nearby, COVID-19 has been extremely isolating for her.

 Despite protests she wouldn’t be able to figure out how to use it, I sent my grandma a Nest Hub Max.
 After getting her an old smartphone simply for setup purposes and helping her create a Google Duo account, I now get to actually see my grandma regularly while we’re in quarantine.
 “Oh, I love it,” she told me recently when I asked her how it was working out.
 It’s easier than clicking on a link to start a video chat on her laptop, and she likes that the Nest Hub Max stays in one place and that she can answer video calls with a simple tap.
 She’s even learned to ask Google Assistant to play Frank Sinatra, who’s always been one of her and my grandpa’s favorites.

 It’s important for seniors’ mental and emotional health to stay connected, and social isolation during this quarantine makes doing that especially hard.
 As I learned with my grandma, Nest Hub Max and Duo video calling can help keep us "together" while we’re apart.
 My family isn’t the only one that's unable to be around our grandmother; seniors everywhere haven't been able to have visitors or join others for social activities in recent months.
 To help make things a little easier, Google is giving nearly 1,000 Nest Hub Max devices to residents in seven Merrill Gardens retirement communities in Washington State —giving them a way to connect with family and friends.